As an Amazon Associate we earn from qualifying purchases.

 Even buying enough basil to fill a cup or two isn’t the easiest thing to do for under $7.
 Plus, if you want to use a good, traditional olive oil, that will also be expensive.
 So, all of a sudden, your prospects for a pesto dinner for a family of 4 aren’t seeming to realistic, and that $3.99 mass-produced, store-bought pesto sure is looking good right now.

-While I love making a pesto using all of these more expensive ingredients, it’s not realistic to do this every time we have pesto with a meal.
-Our approach to pesto is going to be to simplify and reduce cost.
-We want the biggest and (best tasting) bang for our buck so here’s what we’re going to focus on.
+While I love making a pesto using all of these more expensive ingredients, it’s not realistic to do this every time I have pesto with a meal.
+My approach to pesto is going to be to simplify and reduce costs.
+I want the biggest and (best tasting) bang for my buck so here’s what I’m going to focus on.

 Pine Nut Alternative